grantat/cs834-f17/assignments/A2/README.md

 using the technique described in this chapter.
 Compare the size estimates from a range of queries and discuss the consistency (or lack of it) of these estimates.

+> 4.8.
+Find the 10 Wikipedia documents with the most inlinks.
+Show the collection of anchor text for those pages.

+> 5.8.
+Write a program that can build a simple inverted index of a set of text documents.
+Each inverted list will contain the file names of the documents that contain that word.
+Suppose the file A contains the text “the quick brown fox”, and file B contains “the slow blue fox”.
+The output of your program would be:
+% ./your-program A B
+blue B
+brown A
+fox A B
+quick A
+slow B
+the A B

 ### Presentation due 2017-10-12:

 Any research paper in “references and further reading” from chapters 4 or 5